Ampless/Amplessimus/SECURITY.md

 ## Supported Versions

-We currently don't see a reason to support older versions and backport security updates.
+We currently don't see a reason to support older versions.

 | Version | Supported          |
 | ------- | ------------------ |